mikeizbicki/cmc-csci046/hw1/git.md

    `__name__` is set to `__main__` whenever the python script is run from the command line.
    Thus, for example, if we run the command `python3 message.py`, then `__name__==__main__` will evaluate to `True` and the program will enter the body of the if statement;

-**NOTE:**
-The code above uses python f-strings, which is a new feature added into python 3.6.
+1. The code above uses python f-strings, which is a new feature added into python 3.6.
+   (If you have an older version of python on your computer, you won't be able to use f-strings.)
    Whenever a string literal begins with `f'`, any values within curly braces will be substituted into the string.
    See [this tutorial](https://cito.github.io/blog/f-strings/) if you want to learn more.

--->
+1. The argparse library is used to pass command line arguments to python programs.
+   We'll see some examples of how the argparse library works in the following sections.

-and run the program with the command
+After you've saved your `message.py` file, run the program with the command

 ```
 $ python3 message.py --message=hello